If you’re interested in becoming a judge, read on to learn more about how to do so!

 Let’s get started!

-Becoming a judge takes at least nine years.
+Pursuing a career as a judge takes at least nine years.
 These years consist of the following steps:

-The very first step to becoming a judge is completing an undergraduate degree at an accredited university.
+A judge’s education begins with an undergraduate degree at an accredited university.
 This is a basic requirement you’ll need to get into law school, which is step three!

 While it’s often argued that Ivy League schools can better prepare you for the expectations and rigors of law school, you should focus more on maintaining a high GPA than the prestige of your school.
 Even the highly coveted T14 law schools accept students from low-ranking undergraduate schools if they have stellar applications!